rvl-lab-utoronto/lab_onboarding_recommended_reading/README.md

 [Deep RL course at Berkeley](http://rail.eecs.berkeley.edu/deeprlcourse/), by Sergey Levine.
 Check out the youtube videos.
 This course is good for both discrete and continuous state and action RL, so it is applicable to robotics.

 What is a good state representation/encoding for RL?
-See these papers and their related works to get started: https://arxiv.org/abs/2207.08229 (state encoding should be predictive of the next action in a multi-step inverse dynamics model), https://arxiv.org/abs/2212.14511 (state encoding should be predictive of rewards), or https://arxiv.org/abs/1811.04551 (state encoding should be predictive of next states, rewards, and able to reconstruct observations).
+See these papers and their related works to get started:
+* https://arxiv.org/abs/2207.08229 (state encoding should be predictive of the next action in a multi-step inverse dynamics model)
+* https://arxiv.org/abs/2212.14511 (state encoding should be predictive of rewards)
+* https://arxiv.org/abs/1811.04551 (state encoding should be predictive of next states, rewards, and able to reconstruct observations)

 [Exploration strategies in deep RL](https://lilianweng.github.io/posts/2020-06-07-exploration-drl/)